codebar-ag/laravel-prerender/README.md

 	3. (optional) The middleware checks to make sure the url is in the whitelist
 	4. (optional) The middleware checks to make sure the url isn't in the blacklist
 2. The middleware makes a `GET` request to the [prerender service](https://github.com/prerender/prerender) (phantomjs server) for the page's prerendered HTML
-3. Return that HTML to the crawler
+3. Return the HTML to the crawler

 # Customization

 To customize the whitelist and the blacklist, you first have to publish the configuration file:

-    $ php artisan vendor:publish
+    $ php artisan vendor:publish --provider="CodebarAg\LaravelPrerender\LaravelPrerenderServiceProvider"

 ### Whitelist